-The College of Acupuncture and Oriental Medicine was added in 1999 and the School of Massage Therapy in 2000 - making Northwestern Health Sciences University one of the country’s first natural healthcare universities.
-Northwestern also offers courses through the College of Undergraduate Health Sciences to allow students to complete their undergraduate prerequisites and degree requirements.
+The Acupuncture and Chinese Medicine Program was added in 1999 and the Massage Therapy Program in 2000 – making Northwestern Health Sciences University one of the country’s first natural healthcare universities.
+Northwestern also offers courses through the Undergraduate Health Sciences and Post-Baccalaureate Pre-Health programs to allow students to complete undergraduate prerequisites, degree requirements and/or post-baccalaureate courses.

 Northwestern blends the science and art of health care, training students to develop the critical thinking skills necessary to make evidence-informed clinical decisions in order to achieve the best possible patient outcomes.

 Northwestern is also pioneering the field of integrative care, creating new and collaborative ways to provide patient-centered care.
 Our students’ clinical experience includes extensive training in our community-based clinic system — the largest provider of natural healthcare services in Minnesota.

 The University has strengthened the quality of our academic and research programs thanks to the relationships we have built with our partners in health care, academia and the corporate community.
 Northwestern is also active in community outreach, bringing natural health care to homeless, low income and other underserved populations.

 Limited enrollment ensures a small student-to-faculty ratio, providing students a high degree of individual attention by experienced clinical faculty who are professionally committed to training their future colleagues.
 The University also provides career-long support to our graduates through the Office of Alumni and Development.